Resident234/php.net/pages/www.php.net_function.date-format.php.md

 This way however takes a little more coding on the line.

-As far as performance goes, I&apos;m not sure which may be quicker.
-I just like things to work and work well, don&apos;t much care for how fast they are as long as they get the job done :)
+As far as performance goes, I'm not sure which may be quicker.
+I just like things to work and work well, don't much care for how fast they are as long as they get the job done :)

 A much simpler way to get the eBay, or Amazon, web service timestamp is as follows: